 - Adding meat is optional: you can substitute in tofu, or nuts like cashews instead.
 And load up on more veggies.

 - You can use what ever vegetables suit your fancy: carrots, onions, celery, cauliflower, broccoli, mushrooms, any colour of bell pepper, snap peas, cabbage…the list is endless.

+So, keep this in mind if you are looking for a quick and delicious dinner in under 1 hour!
 Plus it’s a great way to use up all those veggies sitting in your fridge!